wuxb45/wormhole/README.md

 Wormhole internally uses QSBR RCU to synchronize readers/writers so every holder of a reference (`ref`) needs to actively perform index operations.
-An ref-holder, if not actively performing index operations, may block writer threads (because of not periodically announcing its quiescent state).
+An ref-holder, if not actively performing index operations, may block some writer threads performing split/merge operations. (because of not periodically announcing its quiescent state).
-If a ref-holder is about to become inactive (regarding to performing Wormhole operations), it is recommended that the holder temporarily releases the `ref` before entering the inactive status (such as calling `sleep(10)`), and obtain a new `ref` after that.
+If a ref-holder is about to become inactive (regarding to performing Wormhole operations), it is recommended that the holder temporarily releases the `ref` before entering the inactive status (such as calling `sleep(10)`), and obtain a new `ref` after that sleep().
+Repeatedly calling `wormhole_ref()` and `wormhole_unref()` can be expensive as they acquire locks internally.

 ### The thread-unsafe API
 A set of *thread-unsafe* functions are also provided.
 See the functions with "\_unsafe" suffix.